top of page

 • Vital Statistics Agency permanently maintains a copy of the registration form exactly as it is received.

-Once received by the Agency, it becomes a permanent legal document.
+Once received by the Agency, it becomes a permanent legal ocument.

 • Do not assume the registration can be changed or corrected later.